LeivoSepp/HelloButton/README.md

 1. Creating gpio controller to let our code know all about the pins
 2. Setting some parameters for LED pins.
 For example we are setting according pin-number to each pin and setting them as an aoutput.
 3. Setting parameters for buttons:
-	1. what is the pin number? "your pin number is 5" btnGreen = gpio.OpenPin(BTN_GREEN);
+	1. what is the pin number? "your pin number is 5" **btnGreen = gpio.OpenPin(BTN_GREEN);**
-	2. is that pin input or output? "this pin is input" btnGreen.SetDriveMode(GpioPinDriveMode.InputPullUp);
+	2. is that pin input or output? "this pin is input" **btnGreen.SetDriveMode(GpioPinDriveMode.InputPullUp);**
 		* the InputPullUp mean, that inside the Raspberry the pin will be connected to +3V through the resistor
 		* to use this pin as a button, you need to connect to ground (GND)
-	3. what if the button sends many signals in one press? "this pin accepts new value change after 50ms"
+	3. what if the button sends many signals in one press? "this pin accepts new value change after 50ms" **btnGreen.DebounceTimeout = TimeSpan.FromMilliseconds(50);**
-		* this timeout needed, because all buttons are generating usually 2 or 3 signals in one button press
+		* this timeout needed because all buttons are generating usually 2 or 3 signals within one press
-4. Registering event handlers for the buttons.
+4. Registering event handlers for the buttons. **btnGreen.ValueChanged += Btn_ValueChanged;**
 	* Event handler is a small program which track the button state.
 If someone push the button, then the pin's state will change and the code inside Btn_ValueChanged will be executed.

 ```C#